tomanick/GCAT/README.md

 # GCAT

-This is the official repository for GCAT (Generative Collaborative Adversarial Training).
+Welcome to the official repository for GCAT (Generative Collaborative Adversarial Training).

-The code will be released soon.
+The code is currently being prepared and will be released soon.
+Stay tuned!